dykstrom/jcc/README.md

 * It generates x86-64 machine code that again runs only on Windows.
 * There is no optimization, sometimes resulting in funny code.

+### System Requirements

+You will need Java 8 to run JCC, and as mentioned above, you will also need Windows.

 ### Installation

 Download the zip file and unzip it somewhere on your hard drive.
 Add the bin directory